Plumsail/forms-docs/SharePoint/designer/panel.rst

-Configuring appearance of SharePoint form in panel right from list or library view
+Configuring appearance of SharePoint form in panel from list or library view
 ==================================================================================

 .. contents:: Contents: